nathantsai1/myWeather/README.md

 2. take the weather from openweathermap, just the one day.
 3. take the 5 day forecast from openweathermap, to edit and send back to the hdmi templates

+## how to use
+1. You do need a api_key from openweathermap, and paste that with the three todos.
+According to the articles on this that I read, it does take a few hours to make one, but I was able to make this immediately
+2. If you are not using replit, you do need to download the contents of 'requirements.txt', and python/css/js/html extension if you do not already.
+I used a venv, to keep these downloads in my folder, but I believe that may not be neccessary.
+3. If this is in VScode, use flask run, and click the link under the red text.
+If you are in Replit, click the run button, and go the networking tab, next to the console(usually on the right tab) and click the Dev URL.
+I hope you enjoy this website!

 ## credits
 Credits are due where they are needed, so here are the sources that I used:
 1. Freepik